thedevyansh/the-userscript-tour/README.md

 * This tour only uses the Source Editor.
 If you use the Visual Editor or have it enabled it won't work yet.
 * You need JavaScript enabled for the tour to work properly.
 * The tour is not supported on tablets and smaller mobile devices.

+# Bug report
+Feel free to [open an issue](https://github.com/thedevyansh/the-userscript-tour/issues) if you find any bug.

+# Feature request
+Feel free to [open an issue](https://github.com/thedevyansh/the-userscript-tour/issues) to request any additional features you might need for your use case.

 # License
 Distributed under the GPL-3.0 License.
 See `LICENSE` for more information.